Fast X: Development

+Writing

-By April 2022, a new screenplay draft was written by Lin and Dan Mazeau.
-On June 5, 2022, Tyrese Gibson announced Fast X would see the franchise "going back to its roots", with reports indicating this to be a return to street racing elements of previous entries, although shared details the film would also continue to explore the history of the Toretto family in a "similar" vein to F9; Leterrier later revealed the film focuses on increased familial responsibilities, saying, "Dom was always a lone wolf.
+Lin and Dan Mazeau began writing their first draft in April 2022.
+That June, Tyrese Gibson announced Fast X would see the franchise "going back to its roots", with reports indicating this to be a return to street racing elements of previous entries, although he also shared details the film would also continue to explore the history of the Toretto family in a "similar" vein to F9.
+Leterrier later revealed the film focuses on increased familial responsibilities, saying, "Dom was always a lone wolf.
 He was living a quarter mile at a time [but] the stakes are real now.
 [He is] responsible for a human being, an innocent life [he] brought into the world".
-Gibson also expressed a desire for the franchise to film in South Africa, stating, "me and Luda always had this idea [that] it's time for us to head to South Africa.
-It needs real estate in this franchise [because] it [has] a beautiful skyline with ocean.
-It's the Fast and Furious package".
-Ludacris later stated his favorite franchise filming location was his home city of Atlanta, Georgia.
 During an August 2022 interview with ComicBook, Nathalie Emmanuel said "the stakes are higher on a more personal level in this [film]", indicating a more grounded approach compared to previous installments.
-In developing the character of Dante, Leterrier revealed they wanted to forge the "anti-Dom", saying, "[Dante] is the yang of [Dom's] yin, the antichrist of his Christ" and wanted to give Dante clear character motivation with Dom's role in Dante's tragic origin story, noting, "There are strong ties with [Dante and Dom] and that is what makes an amazing villain because you understand why they became this and [their motivations]".
-Leterrier noted Larson's character as also being influenced by "the generational legacy of the characters", saying, "Everybody [in the franchise] has a different point of view on Dom and his own influence on their lives.
-And that's how she [fits in]".
+In developing the character of Dante, Leterrier revealed they wanted to forge the "anti-Dom", saying, "[Dante] is the yang of [Dom's] yin, the antichrist of his Christ", and wanted to give Dante clear motivation with Dom's role in Dante's origin story, noting, "There are strong ties with [Dante and Dom] and that is what makes an amazing villain because you understand why they became this and [their motivations]".
+Leterrier noted Larson's character as being influenced by "the generational legacy of the characters", saying, "Everybody [in the franchise] has a different point of view on Dom and his influence on their lives.
+That's how she [fits in]".